Thulani Ndlovu

+Early life and career

+Born on 8 November 1979 in Soweto.
+A last son to Norah Philisiwe Zondi, a domestic worker and Mgideni Ndlovu a security guard.

-Ndlovu joined Congress Of South African Students in the early 90s.
-He is part of those who campaigned for the ANC during the first ever Democratic elections in 1994 but couldn’t vote due to age restrictions, he was only turning 15 in November that year.
+Ndlovu joined Congress Of South African Students in the early 90s and at a very young age.He was part of the Self Defence Unit and played a role in protecting the Alexandra Township and its people.
+He is part of those who campaigned for the ANC during the first ever Democratic elections in 1994 but could not vote due to age restrictions, he was only turning 15 in November that year.
 He became the Chairperson of COSAS Alexandra Branch in 1995 and Provincial Executive committee member in 1996 and later in 1997 was elected Provincial Secretary in Gauteng province.
 He was the youngest and former President of the Student Representative Council in Realogile High in Alexandra where he served from 1996 to 1998.

-In 1997 Tiblon Ndlovu and other young activists of Alexandra founded the Alexandra Student Forum(an umbrella organisation inclusive of all political student formations)and he became the first Deputy Chairperson in 1997.
+In 1997 Tiblon Ndlovu and other young activists of Alexandra founded the Alexandra Student Forum(an umbrella organisation inclusive of all political student formations)and he became the first deputy chairperson in 1997.